jundalisay/sp/content/en/research/averroes/philosophy/part-2m.md

 He says:

 {{< q a="Mohammad" >}}
-“God causeth to err whom He[281] pleaseth, and directeth whom He pleaseth;”[145]

-“If we had pleased, we had certainly given every soul its direction.”[146]
+God causeth to err whom He pleased, and directeth whom He pleased.
+If we had pleased, we had certainly given every soul its direction.
 {{< /q >}}

 These verses cannot be taken exoterically, for there are many verses which apparently contradict them—the verses in which God denies injustice to himself.